-Your mother's diet during pregnancy and your diet as an infant both affect your epigenome.
-Animal studies have shown that diets lacking in choline (part of the B complex) or folate before or just after birth cause regions of the genome to be under-methylated for life.
+Your mother’s diet during pregnancy and your diet as an infant both affect your epigenome.
+Some studies have shown that diets lacking in choline (part of the B complex) or folate before or just after birth cause regions of the genome to be under-methylated for life and lead to future health issues.
 A methyl-deficient diet can also lead to a decrease in DNA methylation in adults, but this is reversible when methyl-rich nutrients are added back into the diet.

 The Key to Healthy Genes

-Thanks to a landmark study in 2003 (the Human Genome Project), scientists have discovered that the MTHFR gene-which contributes to health and well-being in multiple ways-is defective in as much as 60 percent of the population, with Hispanic populations at particular risk.
-When it's working right, the MTHFR gene sets off a multi-step process called methylation.
+Thanks to a landmark study in 2003 (the Human Genome Project), scientists have discovered that the MTHFR gene—which contributes to health and well-being in multiple ways—is defective in a significant percentage of the population, with Hispanic populations at particular risk.
+When it’s working right, the MTHFR gene sets off a multi-step process called methylation.
 Proper methylation is essential for binding and eliminating toxins and heavy metals.
-Here's how it works:
+Here’s how it works:

-The MTHFR enzyme (produced by the MTHFR gene) breaks down folate into more-useful 5-methyltetrahydrofolat (MTHF).
+1. The MTHFR enzyme (produced by the MTHFR gene) breaks down folate into more-useful 5-methyltetrahydrofolate (MTHF).